polkadot-js/extension/README.md

 interface Account = {
   // ss-58 encoded address
   readonly address: string;
+  // the genesisHash for this account (empty if applicable to all) readonly genesisHash?: string;
   // (optional) name for display readonly name?: string;
 };